thusi-ts/LunchBox/LunchBox.shared/README.md

 # Sheetcheet
-In Package Manager Console Defalt project to be selected "LunchBox.Shared" when you migrate this
+In Package Manager Console You have to select "LunchBox.Shared" as default project when you migrate this

-add-migration NAME FOR MIGRATION
+Only 2 steps:
+add-migration "Init text"
+update-database

 If you want to verify sql before update databse. dotnet ef migrations script --output migrate.sql

-update-database